-Very little is known about African Spurred Tortoises in the wild due to lack of field research.
+Relatively little is known about African spurred tortoises in the wild due to lack of field research.
 They are solitary creatures that live in some of the harshest regions of Africa.

-African Spurred Tortoises don’t actually drink water.
+African spurred tortoises don’t usually drink water.
 In order for these tortoises to stay hydrated, they soak in any water they can find.
 Drinking too much water can actually make them sick.

 MEET THE NEIGHBORS